When to visit the vet?

 Prevention

-The prevention of hydronephrosis in dogs focuses on preventing Urinary tract infections and early detection of problems in the urinary tract.
-A balanced diet and adequate hydration can help reduce the risk of Nephrolithiasis (kidney stones) and infections.
+The prevention of hydronephrosis in dogs focuses on preventing urinary tract infections and the early detection of problems in the urinary tract.
+A balanced diet and adequate hydration can help reduce the risk of kidney stones and infections.

 Regular veterinary examinations are crucial for early detection of health problems.
 In dogs prone to urinary tract diseases, the veterinarian may recommend special diets or supplements to support urinary tract health.